 Our Pre-School children are introduced to the enjoyment and responsibility of the library.
 The children receive their own library card and travel to the local library at least once a month.
 During their visit to the library, the children enjoy a story hour and are taught about the many parts of the library.
 The children are able to choose and check out their own books and are responsible to care for and return their books at their next visit.

 This unique opportunity allows our children to share part of their day with seniors from the Cathedral Village Retirement Home.
-Our children participate in art, gardening and seasonal celebrations.
-The typical senior adult enjoys interaction with our children while the typical pre-school age child gains a respect and comfort from this special bond.
-Only offered at our Roxborough-Cathedra location.
+Our children participate in art, gardening, and seasonal celebrations.
+The typical senior adult enjoys interaction with our children while the typical pre-school age child gains respect and comfort from this special bond.

 We currently participate in Inclusion Programs with Elwyn SEEDS (Special Education for Early Developmental Success) and the Clarke School for Hearing and Speech.